-The function proc(x, i) converts x to a procedure, if possible.
+The function proc(x,i) converts x to a procedure, if possible.
 If x is procedure-valued, its value is returned unchanged.
-If the value of x is a string that corresponds to the name of a procedure as described in the preceding section, the corresponding procedure value is returned.
+If the value of x is a string that corresponds to the name of a procedure as described previously, the corresponding procedure value is returned.
 The value of i is used to distinguish between unary and binary operators.
-For example, proc("\", 2) produces the multiplication operator, while proc("\", 1) produces the size operator.
+For example, proc("\",2) produces the multiplication operator, while proc("\",1) produces the size operator.
 The default value for i is 1.
-If x cannot be converted to a procedure, proc(x, i) fails.
+If x cannot be converted to a procedure, proc(x,i) fails.

-2.7 String Scanning
+2.4 String Scanning

-Scanning environments (&subject and &pos) are now maintained correctly.
+Scanning environments (&Subject and &pos) are now maintained correctly.
 In particular, they are are now restored when a scanning expression is exited via break, next, return, fail, and suspend.
-This really is a correction of a bug, although the former handling of scanning environments is described as a 'feature' in the Icon book.
+This really is a correction of a bug, although the former handling of scanning environments is described as a "feature" in the first edition of the Icon book.
 Note also that this change could affect the behavior of existing Icon programs.